 Using the Mobile License Manager

 The SalesPad Mobile application is a single application broken into several individually licensed modules.
-Licenses can be managed, added to, and removed from devices through the mobile license manager, which is available through the ribbon in the SalesPad Mobile Server application.
+Licenses can be managed, added to, and removed from devices through the mobile license manager, which is available through the ribbon in the SalesPad Mobile Server application, when security is enabled.

 The screen will display a summary of your SalesPad Mobile Server and SalesPad Mobile Device licenses.
 The upper grid displays mobile licenses and the checkbox for each individual module will be empty if you have not connected to this server with any devices yet.
 The lower grid contains your device activations, displaying useful information such as User Name, Machine ID, delete, Server ID, the device Alias.